sudhi001/TASK_MANAGER/README.md

 # TASK_MANAGER

+Create a Property File:
+Ensure you have a property file (e.g., config.properties) with the database path defined.
+For example: properties
+Copy code
+db_path=tasks.db

 ## Clean Build Folder

 This step ensures that any previous build artifacts are removed before starting a new build.
 Running `make clean` will delete the existing build files and directories, which helps prevent conflicts and ensures a clean slate for the new build.